 Do I have to build/attach a resume before completing my application?

 Yes, your application will not be considered for the position unless there is a resume attached or built to it.

 You can call the front desk of the HR Department to let them know you are no longer interested in a position.
 Please make sure to give the correct title and requisition number and they will forward to the appropriate recruiter.

 Can I delete positions attached to my profile?

 There is not an option for removing positions from your profile.
 Once you have submitted an application, it has gone through the system.
 If you are no longer interested in a position, you will need to call HR to let them know.
 Please have the name of the position and requisition number.

 What do I do if I forget my password to log on?

 You will need to call the help desk at 1-877-560-4084.
 They will ask for your log-in email and other information to verify you are the correct person.
 They will then email your password to your email account that you use to log-in.
 They cannot give you your password over the phone, so please make sure you are near a computer to look at your email.

-NursingThe nursing division at TMC is committed to creating a culture of excellence that supports our mission, vision, values and nursing strategic plan.
+NursingThe nursing division at Truman Medical Centers is committed to creating a culture of excellence that supports our mission, vision, values, and nursing strategic plan.
 We embrace shared decision making and empower TMC nurses to practice with autonomy and accountability through our shared governance structure.
-Professional practice encompasses life long professional development, evidence based practice, diverse learning opportunities, working with interdisciplinary teams, and a well-rounded stimulating work environment.
+Professional practice encompasses lifelong professional development, evidence based practice, diverse learning opportunities, working with interdisciplinary teams, and a well-rounded stimulating work environment.